PiotrSlowikowski/Body-Mass-Diary/README.md

 # Body-Mass-Diary

-To create the application Java and JavaFX technologies were used.

 It's a simple body mass diary program to keep an eye on weight of your body.

 To add a note you have to input date to first textfield in format (day:month:year, for example: 10.10.2018)